Lyapunov exponent in the Vicsek model: Introduction

 \section{Introduction}

-Active matter systems are composed of units with certain ability to absorb energy from their surroundings and, in some way, transform it into mechanical work.
-Examples include macroscopic \cite{Eloy2018} as well as microscopic living systems \cite{Chen:2017aa}, artificial self-propelled particles~\cite{palacci2015}, and Brownian motors~\cite{astumian2002} to cite only a few.
+Active matter systems are composed of units with a certain ability to absorb energy from their surroundings and, in some way, transform it into mechanical work.
+Examples include macroscopic living systems \cite{Eloy2018} as well as microscopic ones \cite{Chen:2017aa}, artificial self-propelled particles~\cite{palacci2015}, and Brownian motors~\cite{astumian2002}, to cite only a few.
 As each unit is autonomous to manage its own energy expenditure, each one evolves according to individual dynamical rules and can respond differently to a given external stimulus.
 This makes the description of the behavior of a single entity a very tough task.
-Notwithstanding, it is possible to observe the developing of intriguing large-scale spatial and temporal patterns during dynamical evolution of many of such units moving independently \cite{Chen:2017aa,Brown:2020aa}.
-Such cooperative behavior presents great stability and constitutes the subject interest of different areas, as physical chemistry~\cite{sumino2008self}, biology~\cite{deutsch2012collective} and economy~\cite{anderson2018economy}.
+Notwithstanding, it is possible to observe the development of intriguing large-scale spatial and temporal patterns during the dynamical evolution of many such units moving independently \cite{Chen:2017aa,Brown:2020aa}.
+Such cooperative behavior presents great stability and constitutes the subject of different areas, such as physical chemistry~\cite{sumino2008self}, biology~\cite{deutsch2012collective}, and economics~\cite{anderson2018economy}.